AdobeDocs/target-developers/src/pages/implement/server-side/index.md

 - recommendations api
 - api
 - apis
-description: Learn about the Adobe Target server-side delivery APIs, SDKs, and Target Recommendations APIs.
+description: Learn about the Adobe Target server-side Delivery APIs, SDKs, and Target Recommendations APIs.
 title: Where Can I Learn About Target Server-Side Delivery APIs and SDKs?
 feature: Implement Server-side
 role: Developer